What is e-invoicing?

 How does E-Invoicing work?

-1. Supplier (Corner 1) submits eInvoice data to UAE Accredited Service Provider (Corner 2).
+1. Supplier (Corner 1) submits e-invoice data to Accredited Service Provider (ASP) (Corner 2).

-2. Corner 2 validates and converts eInvoice to XML format, then transmits it to Buyer's Service Provider (Corner 3).
+2. Corner 2 validates and converts e-invoice to XML format, then transmits it to buyer's ASP (Corner 3).

-3. Corner 2 reports Tax Data Document (TDD) to Corner 5.
+3. Corner 2 reports Tax Data Document (TDD) to Central Data Platform managed by FTA (Corner 5).

 6. Corner 5 sends MLS to Corner 2 and Corner 3 upon successful TDD reporting.